English language teaching resources for A-level English Language teachers and students

 The Glossary offers teachers an analytic overview of grammatical features of spoken language, with cross-referenced links to relevant Teaching Units.

-The website was set up by Devyani Sharma and Ynda Jas, and is maintained by Christian Ilbury.
+The website was created by Devyani Sharma and Ynda Jas, and has been maintained by Christian Ilbury and Tom Packer-Stucki.
 We are grateful to the Centre for Public Engagement at Queen Mary University of London for their support of this work.
 Some earlier materials developed by Jenny Cheshire and Sue Fox (Spoken English Language Teaching Resources) are also incorporated into this website under the theme of ‘Spoken London English’.